nltimv/jenkins-agent-buildah/README.md

-# jenkins-agent-img
+# jenkins-agent-buildah
-jenkins/inbound-agent with img to build OCI images
+jenkins/inbound-agent with buildah to build container images